Bloodspawns/plugin-releases-1/README.md

 - Prayer Helper
 Overlay changes color dependent on if you're praying correctly or not
 ```
-**Notes**
+> **Note:**

-- Only works when there is 4 phases including the head phase
+> Only works when there is 4 phases including the head phase

-- If you're late into the Olm room the timer will be off (This is for teams only & If you use de0s plugins you'll know about this issue)
+> If you're late into the Olm room the timer will be off (This is for teams only & If you use de0s plugins you'll know about this issue)

-- If you end up dying in the Olm room the counter will be split into two chat messages for that corresponding phase.
+> If you end up dying in the Olm room the counter will be split into two chat messages for that corresponding phase.
 You will get one when you die showing how long you were alive for during that phase and one when the phase ends (If this happens the timer **can** occasionally be off no clue why).
 Pretty hard to combat this because of how RuneLite deals with NPCs and GameObjects, so if it happens just do some simple math and you'll be fine... or... just don't die

 ### Vorkath
 **Features**
 ```diff